pages-themes/minimal/pages/projects/cysticfibrosis.md

 The project was initiated by the [University of Lisbon](https://www.ulisboa.pt/en) and is designed as a joint effort of experts in cystic fibrosis and computational biology research groups.
 It progresses in the format of a PhD project and is led by Catarina Pereira, a PhD student at the University of Lisbon.

-### Contact

-To contribute and discuss the project please use this email address: [cysticfibrosismap@googlegroups.com](cysticfibrosismap@googlegroups.com)

 ### CF-MAP Development Team

 <table>